ritengzhang/ritengzhang.github.io/README.md

 - [Classification of MRI on Alzheimer’s Disease ](https://github.com/zhangcoj/ML_Project)

-Using customized simple cv models and famous models such as inception to predict the level of Alzheimer’s Disease using the MRI image of the brain.
+Using customized simple CV models and famous models such as inception to predict the level of Alzheimer’s Disease using the MRI image of the brain.

 ## Coursera Professional Certificates
 - Deep Learning (DeepLearning.AI)